johnlimed/audio-host/docs/index.md

 Key points: design of server employs SOLID principles.
 Quite a fair bit of abstraction of libraries and dependencies so that we can mock them in our test cases.

+Given the timeline of the project, it is quite tight to implement the best practices.
+Strategy is to implement critical best practices and then compromise on those that may push the project timeline too long.

+Develop in a way that is extendable to allow room to switch out to best practices down the line.

+One example of compromise is implementing JWT, but using a secret phrase instead of certificates.

 ## Middlewares
 ### loggerMiddleware
 stores winston logger in context (ctx.log)